Maryland Business License: Everything You Need to Know

 - Billiard parlors

 The kind of license or licenses required can depend upon the precise nature of the business, and chances are you'll require a couple of them.
 You may contact your appropriate Clerk of the Circuit Court or the State License Bureau online by searching by your business type for licensing info on Maryland's Business License Information System online.

 If you need help with deciding whether or not you need to have a Maryland business license, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.